 Under specific circumstances CMAs may be required to either develop or operate waterworks.
 During this phase this function may be delegated if necessary.
-If not, this function should be delegated during phase 3.

 (vi) Issuing of general authorisations and limited authorisation functions

 During this phase the issuing of general authorisations can be delegated to the CMA, as well as authorisation of water use with limited impacts, along the lines of the powers currently delegated to regional offices.